Dexter Scott King remembered during memorial as keeper of his father Martin Luther King Jr.'s dream | News Channel 3-12

 Dexter King was named for the Dexter Avenue Baptist Church in Montgomery, Alabama, where his father was pastor during the bus boycott that vaulted him to national prominence following the 1955 arrest of Rosa Parks.

-King was 7 years old when his father was assassinated in Memphis, Tennessee.
+King was 7 years old when his father was assassinated in Memphis, Tennessee, on April 4, 1968.

 He bore such a striking resemblance to his father that he was cast to play him in a 2002 television movie about Rosa Parks, starring Angela Bassett.